-17. The lead inspector will telephone the head teacher as early as possible and always by midday on the day of notification of the inspection.
-This call is an important occasion to establish a professional relationship.
-The purpose of the call is to:
+- 17. The inspection coordinator arranges for the school to be phoned as early as possible and always by midday on the day of notification of the inspection.
+Any requests for deferral should be raised during this initial conversation and dealt with by the diocese and not the inspection team (see Appendices 6.1 and 6.2).
+A convenient time for the lead and headteacher to speak at length should be established at this point.
+This longer conversation can be a phone call or an online video call.
+While the headteacher may have other senior leaders on the call with them, the lead inspector should not include anyone else from the inspection team on this phone or video call.
+Please note that while a record of this meeting should be taken and shared with the headteacher following the call, recording the conversation using the tools available in video recorder software would not be appropriate.
+The purpose of this longer conversation is to: - make arrangements for the inspection, as outlined in the preinspection checklist which can be found in the inspection templates section on the Catholic Schools Inspectorate website. - inform the headteacher of the participation of any team inspector(s), and any inspectors who are shadowing. - remind the headteacher that the chair of governors or chair of directors has a legal responsibility to inform the parents and carers about the inspection and that a proforma letter can be found in the inspection templates section on the Catholic Schools Inspectorate website. - inform the headteacher that inspectors will carry Catholic Schools Inspectorate badges which is confirmation that they have been licensed to inspect by the Catholic Schools Inspectorate and have a current enhanced DBS check. - ensure that the school has some record and evidence of consultation with parents/carers and staff and completed within the last twelve months, using the National Framework survey as a template. - remind the headteacher that they need to send out the survey to parents/carers while the inspection is going on, in order to give parents/carers another opportunity to share their views. - make arrangements for discussions with pupils, the subject leader of religious education, governors (in the case of an academy, this could include a representative of the academy trust company), chaplain, parish priest and other key staff. - inform the headteacher that the inspection will include a variety of observations of learning and of prayer and liturgy. - request that relevant school documents are sent electronically: a record of the school's self-evaluation, the current school improvement plan, attainment data, timetables etc. These should be shared with the inspector no later than 16:00 on notification day.

-- 1. make arrangements for the inspection, as outlined in the preinspection checklist which can be found in the inspection templates section on the Catholic Schools Inspectorate website. - 2. inform the head teacher of the participation of any team inspector(s), and any inspectors who are shadowing. - 3. remind the head teacher that the chair of governors or chair of directors has a legal responsibility to inform the parents and carers about the inspection and that a proforma letter can be found in the inspection templates section on the Catholic Schools Inspectorate website. - 4. inform the head teacher that inspectors will carry Catholic Schools Inspectorate badges which is confirmation that they have been licensed to inspect by the Catholic Schools Inspectorate and have a current enhanced DBS check. - 5. ensure that the school has some record and evidence of consultation with parents/carers and staff and completed within the last twelve months, using the National Framework questionnaire as a template. - 6. remind the head teacher that they need to send out the questionnaire to parents/carers while the inspection is going on, in order to give parents/carers another opportunity to share their views. - make arrangements for discussions with pupils, the subject leader of religious education, governors (in the case of an academy, this could include a representative of the academy trust company), chaplain, parish priest and other key staff. - inform the head teacher that the inspection will include a variety of observations of learning and of prayer and liturgy. - request that relevant school documents are sent electronically: a record of the school's self-evaluation, the current school improvement plan, attainment data, timetables etc. A proforma for the letter to the head teacher following the initial call can be found in the Inspection Templates section on the Catholic Schools Inspectorate website. - provide an opportunity for the head teacher to ask questions. - 18.
-The lead inspector prepares brief joining instructions for the team using the proforma to be found in the Inspection Templates section on the website. - 19.
-Using as much available evidence as they can to develop an initial picture of the school, inspectors should access: - information available on the school's website. - the previous Catholic Schools Inspectorate report (or predecessor equivalent). - the report from the most recent statutory inspection. - the data provided by the Inspectorate on the school.
+• provide an opportunity for the headteacher to ask questions.